owena11/papers/action_datasets/ActorObserver-CVPR-2018.md

 Publication Status: Published ICCV 2017

-Date of Read:  This paper introduces the Charades-Ego dataset, that provides paired recording of actors preforming a script from first and third person perspectives.
+Date of Read: 06 / 04 / 18

+Summary Description: This paper introduces the Charades-Ego dataset, that provides paired recording of actors preforming a script from first and third person perspectives.
 It uses a triplet loss to learn a unified representation of the two sources, ranked by a so called selector function that encodes relative